Reza-81/CBIR/README.md

 # Content-Based Image Retrieval (CBIR) System

-This project implements a Content-Based Image Retrieval system using a graphical interface and a combination of feature extraction, clustering, and database techniques.
+This project implements a Content-Based Image Retrieval system using both a graphical interface and a web service.
+It combines feature extraction, clustering, and database techniques to retrieve similar images based on content.

 ![Screenshot of the CBIR System](Screenshot.png)

 ## Overview